nicobenz/GameStudies-ActionRequests/README.md

 (is this still within the scope of a master's thesis?)

 #### Pros of this approach
-- weaknesses of both approaches can cancel each other out
+- weaknesses of both approaches can cancel each other out and cover both audio-based and text-based directive speech acts

 #### Cons of this approach
 - double the time and effort needed
-- possibly reduced amount of data because transcript and objective data needs to be matched and only games that provide both in good quality should be used
+- possibly reduced amount of data because transcript and objective data needs to be matched and only games that provide both in good quality should be used unless both approaches are considered separate experiments

 ## Working title
-*Analysing Changes in Prevalence of Action Request Speech Acts in Video Game Dialogues and Quest Objectives: A Computational Approach using Term Frequencies and Percentage-based Adaptive N-Grams*
+*Analysing Changes in Prevalence of Directive Speech Acts in Video Game Dialogues and Quest Objectives: A Computational Approach*

 ## Prior research
 Speech acts are a basic concept in linguistic pragmatic and therefore well researched.
-However, there is less study of
+However, there is less study of speech acts in video games.

 ### Research on computation of speech acts
 Computational approaches to speech acts have been a topic in computational linguistics for several decades.
 Here are some examples:
 - Moulin, B., Rousseau, D., & Vanderveken, D. (1992).
 Speech acts in a connected discourse: a computational representation based on conceptual graph theory. *Journal of Experimental & Theoretical Artificial Intelligence*, *4*(2), 149-165.